 Is The Double Play Really Even Comparable To An IRA?

 An IRA is an account that offers tax advantages because it is held by a 3d party custodian for the benefit of the account owner.
 Because the account owner never really has their hands on the assets once they contribute to an IRA, all of the gains, and income are no longer considered for income tax purposes.
 This means that the account owner does not have to pay any income taxes on income or gains derived from assets in the IRA until they are distributed.
-Once the account owner has their hands on the money, then it is considered ordinary income.
+But they also do not have penalty-free access to the funds until they reach age 50 1/2.
+And then, once the account owner has their hands on the money, it is considered ordinary income.

 Life Insurance, on the other hand, is life insurance.
 What sets “The Double Play“ policies apart from other policies is that they are specially designed to have as little death benefit and as much cash value as legally possible.
 You will find that these contracts barely meet the minimum definition of life insurance.
 So while life insurance cash value is NOT an investment, it has some very unique properties that make it very attractive for the sophisticated investor.
 The two main properties of interest to us for The Double Play is the ability to take a policy loan against the policy’s cash value or get a cash value line of credit secured by an assignment of collateral against the policy.